The Anatomy of a Star-Forming Galaxy II: the role of FUV heating via dust: Introduction

 \subsection{The Role of FUV Heating}

 FUV radiation is the dominant heating process for warm and cold neutral gas in the ISM.
+It does this by ejecting electrons from dust grains which deposit their energy in the gas.
 In the energy budget of a typical stellar cluster, FUV radiation provides nearly two orders of magnitude more energy than supernovae or stellar winds \citep[Starburst99,][]{leitherer1999}.
-UV heating is powerful but it is absorbed locally within star forming clouds which must be resolved before it plays a major role.
-In contrast, the long mean free path of FUV radiation makes it far-reaching compared to other types of feedback.
+Ionizing UV heating is powerful but it is absorbed locally within star forming clouds which must be resolved before it plays a major role.
+In contrast, because FUV is not absorbed by atomic hydrogen, it has a long mean free path, making it far-reaching compared to other types of feedback.

 As noted above, \cite{ostriker2010} analytically explored FUV heating to regulate star formation.
 The model did not include a distinct treatment of supernovae or feedback other than FUV.
-Instead it assumed a link between turbulent pressure and thermal pressure which may have overestimated the role for FUV as a regulator.
+Instead, it assumed turbulent pressure was proportional to thermal pressure which in turn was controlled by FUV.
+Tying turbulence to FUV this way obscures the role for FUV as a regulator.
 Remarkably, given its potential importance, there has been little other analytical work on star formation regulation taking FUV into account.

 Different forms of support, such as warm gas due to FUV, hot gas due to supernovae and turbulence behave differently within the ISM.
 Whereas gas that has been heated by supernovae can leave the disk in an outflow, FUV heated gas remains in the ISM.
 The role FUV plays in regulating star formation cannot be disentangled from its role in maintaining the structure of the ISM.
 The necessity of producing a realistic ISM is a powerful constraint that should help us understand the roles of different feedback.